pilgrimbeart/synth/docs/source/introduction.rst

 Welcome to Synth
 ================

-You need to build and test your Internet of Things services and applications before the "Things" themselves exist.
-You need to check they'll work at a greater scale than the number of devices currently in use.
-And it's hard to build effective regression tests using actual devices.

-``Synth`` aims to solve these chicken-and-egg problems by generating realistic IoT test data, allowing you to test and scale your IoT services and applications ahead of device availability.

-Synth can...
-************
+Connected devices are being deployed in every market sector in increasing numbers.
+A significant challenge of the Internet of Things is how to test IoT services?
+Services must typically be brought-up ahead of the widespread availability of the devices they will serve, yet testing a service requires an estate of devices to test it with – a chicken-and-egg problem.
+And as a proposition grows in the market, operators will wish to continually test services at a scale perhaps an order-of-magnitude greater than the number of devices currently in use, to find bottlenecks and weaknesses in the service.

+    * Manually testing a service with physical devices is far too slow and error-prone and simply doesn’t fit within a modern CI/CD/TDD framework
+    * Maintaining an estate of physical devices for automated testing has some merits – but is impractical at a scale of more than 100 or so devices, and doesn’t scale well across many developers
+    * Therefore there is a need for a tool capable of synthesising virtual devices, at scale.
+Such emulated devices then comprise a virtual device ‘estate’ which can be thrown at a service to prove that it works correctly at any scale

+Synth is such a tool.
+It has the unusual capability to create data both in batch and interactive modes, and seamlessly to morph from one to the other, making it useful for several purposes including:

+    * Generating realistic device datasets: both static and historical time-series
- * Simulate any number of devices
+    * Dynamic testing of services
- * Simulate devices with various functions
- * Generate historical data, e.g. a full year of data
- * Generate live data for interactive or load-testing
- * Push data (historical or live) into IoT services such as AWS IoT and DevicePilot
- * Interactive test and demo your service
- * Generate output files in a variety of formats
+    * Demonstrating IoT services interactively, having first generated a plausible history to this moment, without requiring access to real user data which is often subject to data confidentiality.

 Synth's plug-in architecture also makes it easy to modify and extend to suit your own needs.
+Synth was developed as a tool to help test and demonstrate DevicePilot, the cloud service for managing IoT devices, but it’s independent of DevicePilot and can be used with any framework - it comes with an AWS-IoT client too, for example.

+Synth was released under the permissive open-source MIT license in 2017.

 Getting started
 ***************